Is an Exclusive Provider Organization (EPO) Plan Right For You?

 Written by: Andrew Hall.

 An EPO can be more budget-friendly than a PPOA Preferred Provider Organization (PPO) is a health insurance plan that doesn't require you to get a referral from a primary care physician to see other doctors.
-Most PPOs allow you to see any doctors or providers in their network. but has restrictive coverage for out-of-networkA provider network is a group of doctors, hospitals and other specialists that have an agreement with an insurance company to treat its clients.
+Most PPOs allow you to see any doctors or providers in their network. but has restrictive coverage for out-of-networkA provider network is a group of doctors, hospitals and other specialists who agree with an insurance company to treat its clients.
 It's usually less expensive for you to see a doctor within your provider network. care.

-If you have in-network providers and don’t want high deductibles, you may want to consider an HMOA Health Maintenance Organization (HMO) is a type of plan that uses a network of doctors, hospitals and other providers to treat an insurance company's customers.
-HMOs use a Primary Care Physician (PCP) to maintain your health and refer you to specialists. plan.
+If you have in-network providers and don’t want high deductibles, you may want to consider an HMOA Health Maintenance Organization (HMO) is a type of plan that uses a network of doctors, hospitals, and other providers to treat an insurance company's customers. plan.

 You don’t need a primary care providerA Primary Care Physician is a doctor that oversees and monitors your medical care under some plan types.
 PCPs also may be responsible for referrals to specialists. for in-network referrals.